WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Kinsta’s cheapest plan starts at $100 per month for a single WordPress site.
 Their plans go up in price from there.

-So is Kinsta worth it?
+Is Kinsta worth it?
 If you’re hosting a hobby blog about knitting sweaters for cats…then no, Kinsta isn’t worth it.
-Stick with cheap shared hosting.
+Stick with cheap shared hosting and keep your costs down.

-But if you’re running a business, and you want good service, an easy-to-use dashboard, and great performance…then yeah, you should give Kinsta a look.
+But if you’re running a business or a profit-focused website, and you want good service, an easy-to-use dashboard, and great performance…then yeah, you should give Kinsta a look.
 You probably know the value of paying for quality…

 Going back to my cPanel home will be tough, but I know it’s the right decision for my current sites.
 But if you mean business, I was impressed with the hosting product Kinsta has put together.

-The dashboard is well-designed and easy to get around, they offer plentiful support at every corner, and, at least from my understanding, their hardware specs are more than competitive.
+The dashboard is well-designed and easy to get around, they offer plentiful support at every corner, and the page load times are incredible.
 Happy hosting!